danielpolov/simplewayshot/README.md

 # Description
-Simple bash script that puts together multiple tools that allows you to take ScreenShots in Wayland.
+Simple bash script that puts together multiple tools that allows you to take ScreenShots in wlroots-based compositors.

   > ***Note:*** This has only been tested in Arch Based Distros.